unpoly/unpoly3-slides/index.md

 ### `up.network.config.cacheExpireAge`

-- Defaults to 15 seconds (down from 5 minutes in Unpoly 2)
 - When cached content exceeds this age we perform cache revalidation\
  (reload a rendered fragment)
+- This should only cover the time between preloading and rendering.
+- Defaults to 15 seconds (down from 5 minutes in Unpoly 2)

 ### `up.network.config.cacheEvictAge`

-- Defaults to 90 minutes (lower for low-memory devices)
 - When cached content exceeds this age we delete it from the cache
+- This limit exists mostly to limit memory consumption.
+- Defaults to 90 minutes (lower for low-memory devices).

 ---